School of Computing, Science & Engineering

 All about the course

-In year one, essential modules will explore programming, database systems and computer systems.
-You will look at Java, Linux, databases, artificial intelligence, networking and computer graphics.
-During year two, you will be introduced to subjects specific to your course, including artificial intelligence, data mining, data structures, networking and design patterns
+In year one, you'll explore essential modules in programming, databases and computer systems.
+You'll look at Java, Linux, databases, artificial intelligence, networking and computer graphics.
+As you progress to year two, you'll build knowledge in artificial intelligence, data mining, data structures, networking and design patterns.

-Your final year requires you to complete a range of compulsory modules specific to software and computer graphics, with optional modules in development, virtual reality and information security.
-You will also complete an individual project that will demonstrate your understanding of computer science.
+In your final year, you'll complete further modules specific to software and computer graphics, with optional modules in development, virtual reality and information security.
+You'll also complete an individual project that will demonstrate your understanding of computer science.

 You will strengthen your syntax and semantics base of Java developed in the ‘Programming 1’ module.
 You will develop an appreciation of recursion as well as your knowledge of dynamic data structures.
 Additionally, you will learn how to test and debug code, along with an appreciation of more sophisticated programming behaviour.
 You will be introduced to a non-BlueJ means of compiling and executing Java applications.